pubkey/rxdb/docs-src/tutorials/server.md

 });
 ```

 Now we can spawn the server.
+Besides the RxDB specific options, you can set `pouchdbExpressOptions` which are [defined by the express-pouchdb module](https://github.com/pouchdb/pouchdb-server#api).

 ```typescript
 const {app, server} = db.server({